-After being unceremoniously ejected from Liverpool University, he started writing for BBC radio.
-Together with Doug Naylor, he created several radio series, including the multi-award-winning Son Of Cliché, and the surreal sitcom Wrinkles, which earned the distinction of achieving the second worst audience evaluation rating ever, just being edged out of the top spot by a Radio One quiz show that provided the wrong answers to the questions.
-They also contributed material to just about every living comedian in the eighties, including Bob Monkhouse, Ken Dodd, Roy Hudd, and, yes, the Grumbleweeds.
+After being unceremoniously ejected from Liverpool University, Rob Grant started writing for BBC radio.
+Together with Doug Naylor, he created several radio series; including the multi-award-winning Son Of Cliché, and the surreal sitcom Wrinkles.
+Which earned the distinction of achieving the second worst audience evaluation rating ever; just being edged out of the top spot by a Radio One quiz show that provided the wrong answers to the questions.
+They also contributed material to just about every living comedian in the eighties; including Bob Monkhouse, Ken Dodd, Roy Hudd, and, yes, the Grumbleweeds.

 He has written four novels: ‘Colony’, ‘Backwards’, ‘Incompetence’ and ‘Fat’, which were all international bestsellers.